onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 Once you're confident in the users identity, we can complete the authentication process.

-The authentication process is complete once FCL receives back a response, via a post message, that configures FCL with services (more on this concept later) for the current user.
+The authentication process is complete once FCL receives back a response that configures FCL with FCL Services for the current user.
 This response is extremeley important to FCL.
-At its core it tells FCL who the user is, and then via included services it tells FCL how the user authenticated, how to request transaction signatures, how to get a personal message signed and the user's email and other details if requested.
+At its core it tells FCL who the user is, and then via the included services it tells FCL how the user authenticated, how to request transaction signatures, how to get a personal message signed and the user's email and other details if requested.
 In the future it may also inlude many more things!

 You can kind of think of FCL as a plugin system.
 But since those plugins exist elsewhere outside of FCL, FCL needs to be configured with information on how to communicate with those plugins.